tap-ir/tap-ir.github.io/README.md

 ![menu-plugin](menu-plugin.jpg)

 The plugin button let you run any of the **TAPIR** plugin.
-When selecting a plugin in the menu, a pop up window will be shown :
+When selecting a plugin in the menu, a window will pop-up :

 ![plugin-hash](plugin-hash.jpg)

-This window will dynamically created for you, so you can enter any of the plugin argument, the default node on which the plugin will apply will be automatically filled with the currently selected node.
+This window is dynamically created, so you can enter any of the plugin argument.
+The default node on which the plugin will be applyied will be automatically filled with the currently selected node.

-?> When a plugin is added to the [TAP](https://github.com/tap-ir/tap) library and [TAPIR](https://github.com/tap-ir/tapir) it will be automatically added to this menu without needing the developer to add anything.
+?> When a plugin is added to the [TAP](https://github.com/tap-ir/tap) library and to [TAPIR](https://github.com/tap-ir/tapir), it will be automatically added to this menu without needing the developer to add anything.

 ##### Viewer

 ![menu-viewer](menu-viewer.jpg)

-This interface as a dedicated [viewer](https://tap-ir.github.io/#/?id=viewer) window, but you can also launch a viewer in it's on window by selecting one of the viewer via this menu.
+This interface as a dedicated [viewer](https://tap-ir.github.io/#/?id=viewer) window, but you can also launch a viewer on a new window by selecting one of the viewer via this menu.

 ##### Add attribute